doeixd/Open-Commerce-Standard/docs/webhooks.md

 *   **Accounting:** An accounting system needs to be notified to create an invoice.
 *   **Agentic Checkout (like OpenAI's):** The agent's backend needs to be notified when the order status changes to `shipped` or `refunded` long after the initial checkout conversation is over.

-### How to Formalize Webhooks in OCS (A Proposal)
+### How to Formalize Webhooks in OCP (A Proposal)

-To integrate webhooks properly, OCS should add two components, following its own design principles:
+To integrate webhooks properly, OCP should add two components, following its own design principles:

-#### 1. A New Capability: `dev.ocs.server.webhooks@1.0`
+#### 1. A New Capability: `dev.ocp.server.webhooks@1.0`

 A server advertises its support for webhooks via the `/capabilities` endpoint.
 The metadata would describe the supported events and security mechanisms.